wingemo/Assembly/README.md

 ## Binary :dolphin:

-A project where i convert high level code to machine instructions becouse i want to understand how things work behind the scenes.
+A project where I convert high level code to machine instructions becouse i want to understand how things work behind the scenes.

 ## Documentation :man_student: